General Program Considerations

 Students are evaluated with a variety of methods throughout the program.
 In addition to formal evaluations, such as course grades, the faculty will evaluate the student’s progress on research projects.
 In addition to semi-annual planning and evaluation meetings with the major advisor, all RMME faculty members review each M.A. and Ph.D. student’s progress annually to evaluate the student’s continued progress toward the degree.
 More information on this process is included in the Professionalism and Annual Review of Students section of the handbook.

-Although the Measurement, Evaluation and Assessment M.A. and Ph.D. programs are designed so that students are involved full-time in their graduate studies, some students do work part-time research or teaching.
+Although the Research Methods, Measurement, & Evaluation (RMME) M.A. and Ph.D. programs are designed so that students are involved full-time in their graduate studies, some students do work part-time research or teaching.
 In most cases, these part-time positions are related to the student’s graduate program and consequently enhance the student’s skills, professional maturity, and overall educational goals.
-In addition to support from faculty research projects, the Department of Educational Psychology may have a limited number of graduate assistantships and fellowships for Measurement, Evaluation and Assessment students.
+In addition to support from faculty research projects, the Department of Educational Psychology may have a limited number of graduate assistantships and fellowships for RMME students.
 However, such financial aid is competitive and is typically offered only to Ph.D. students.

 For more information about our program structure, please consult the RMME program handbook.